Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/spreadsheetoptions/setpreferredculture/_index.md

 ---
 title: setPreferredCulture
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/spreadsheetoptions/setpreferredculture/
+url: /php-java/aspose.slides/spreadsheetoptions/setpreferredculture/
 ---

-## setPreferredCulture(Locale value)  function
+## setPreferredCulture(Locale value)  method

  Gets or sets preferred culture information for calculating some functions intended for use with languages that use the double-byte character set (DBCS).

+### Returns
+void

 ---